derekfrye/sql-middleware/docs/README.md

 Motivated from trying SQLx, not liking some issue [others already noted](https://www.reddit.com/r/rust/comments/16cfcgt/seeking_advice_considering_abandoning_sqlx_after/?rdt=44192), and wanting an alternative.

 ## Goals
-* Provide convenience functions for common sql query patterns while offering the underlying flexibility of deadpool-sqlite and deadpool-postgres.
+* Convenience functions for common sql query patterns
+* Keep underlying flexibility of deadpool-sqlite and deadpool-postgres.
-* Minimal overhead (just syntax convenience).
+* Minimal overhead (just syntax convenience/wrapper fns).

 ## Examples

-More examples available in the [tests dir](../tests/).
+More examples available in the [tests dir](../tests/), and this is in-use with a tiny little website app, [rusty-golf](https://github.com/derekfrye/rusty-golf).

 ### Importing

-Use the prelude to import everything you need with a single line:
+Use the prelude to import everything you need, or import stuff item by item:

 ```rust
 use sql_middleware::prelude::*;